Hallcoder/Hallcoder/README.md

   - 👋 Hi, I’m <strong>MWENEDATA Apotre</h1>
   <div>
   </div>
-  - 🌱 Software Engineer at <strong>Rwanda Coding Academy</h1><br />
+  - 🌱 Software Engineer and  FullStack developer in the MERN Stack <br >
-  - 💞️ I’m looking to collaborate on any project as an intermediate Fullstack Developer and do all I can....<br />
+  - Open Source Contributor. <br />
+  - Currently looking for a job opportunity....  👋

   </div>
 So far I have the MERN stack skills under my sleeves in additional to TypeScript,C,PHP,MYSQL AND C++ solid knowledge.
 <div id="tools and languages">